 This idea became my architecture thesis project.

-The idea was not to mass-produce whole dwellings, but only a central core—what I called a house “seed”—that would make it easy for semi-skilled builders, by constructing a shell around the seed, to complete a finished dwelling in a relatively short period of time.
+The idea was not to mass-produce whole dwellings, but only a compact, central core—what I called a house “seed”—that would make it easy for semi-skilled builders, by constructing a shell around the seed, to complete a finished dwelling in a relatively short period of time.
 Most important (from my perspective) was the fact that, even though each house-building project began with the same “seed,” every house could be different; every house could be the creative expression of a particular builder.
 This resolved what, for me, had always been the major problem with prefabricated housing concepts.

 It was, as they say, a learning experience.
 What we learned was that the HOUSEED concept requires overcoming three major challenges: